vinicioslc/adb-interface-vscode/README.md

-# ADB Wifi Code - Under construction
+# ADB Interface For VS Code

 An simple adb extesion that makes possible to connect to an device over wifi connection without console.